Some tips before escalating

 requests for pages/resources/apis over HTTP will be redirected to their HTTPS equivalents

-Note that the steps below follow Lithium Standard SSL deployment.
+Note that the steps below follow Khoros Standard SSL deployment.
 Access to Standard SSL deployment is included with existing customer licenses (is free).

 To get started, we ask that you follow the following steps.